-Hydra is an application framework that allows developers to create modular applications that can mix managed (.NET) and unmanaged ("native" Delphi and Island) code in the same project, creating a seamless user experience while combining the best technologies available from either platform.
+Hydra is an application framework that allows developers to create modular applications that can mix managed (.NET and Java) and unmanaged (Delphi and Island) code in the same project, creating a seamless user experience while combining the best technologies available from either platform.

 Hydra bridges the gap between the worlds of unmanaged Delphi code and the Microsoft .NET and Silverlight platforms by letting developers integrate the 2 platforms seamlessly within the same application – whether by reusing Delphi code in new .NET applications or extending exiting Delphi VCL apps with new parts created in .NET, Silverlight or FireMonkey.

 These days, many Delphi developers consider migrating to the .NET platform, either to make use of its advanced development capabilities and better languages or to leverage new technologies such as the Windows Presentation Foundation or LINQ.
 At the same time, they are rightfully hesitant to leave the existing investment in their extensive Delphi code base behind.

 Hydra – provided in one SKU for Delphi, .NET and Island – enables you to keep your investment in your existing native Delphi code base, while at the same time opening your applications to managed plugins.
 This allows new development to happen in .NET, for example using C#, Oxygene, Visual Basic.NET or any other language available for .NET.

 At the same time, the existing code can be kept and maintained in Delphi, and both parts can contribute to what appears to the end user as a single, unified application.